atcsrepo/Misc-notes/EC2-Multi-Container-Launch.md

 If using the Docker compose version 3 format for the YAML file, AWS will also require users to include an [ecs-params.yml file](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/cmd-ecs-cli-compose-ecsparams.html) which will specify arguments for memory limits and cpu usage limitations that would typically be provided when setting up tasks.

-When the YAML file is ready, the task can be launched via
+When the YAML file is ready, the task can be launched via:

 `ecs-cli compose up --create-log-groups --cluster-config config_name`

-A quick checking using
+A quick checking using:

 `ecs-cli ps` or `ecs-cli ps --cluster-config config_name`